Latin America and Caribbean

 Middle East and Africa

 The provision of financial security in retirement is critical for both individuals and societies as most countries are now grappling with the social and economic effects of ageing populations.
-Yet, a comparison of the diverse retirement income systems around the world is not straightforward.
-As the OECD (2011) comments: “Retirement-income systems are diverse and often involve a number of different programmes.
-Classifying pension systems and different retirement-income schemes is consequentially difficult."
-[OECD (2011), p106]
+Yet, a comparison of the diverse retirement income systems around the world is not straight forward.
+As the OECD (2013) comments:“Retirement-income systems are diverse and often involve a number of different programmes.
+Classifying pension systems and different retirement-income schemes is consequentially difficult.”1

 With these desirable outcomes in mind, the Melbourne Mercer Global Pension Index uses three sub-indices – adequacy, sustainability and integrity – to measure each country’s retirement income system against more than 50 questions.